Great Little Trains of Wales

 After 30 years as a Transport Planner, Graham successfully retrained as a Blue Badge Tourist Guide.
 He is a geographer by qualification and an explorer by instinct, and frequently has a map in his hand.
 Graham's travels have taken him to many parts of the country, where he enjoys discovering out-of-the-way places as well as an area's better known towns and buildings.
 He has a particular interest in the countryside, waterways, industrial heritage and places where history happened.
 Graham is also an HF Holidays' walking leader and has led at more than half of the UK's Country Houses.

 Rob studied geography and then town planning which has given him a lifelong interest in people and places.
 He has travelled widely in Europe and worldwide and has visited many of Europe's major cities.
 Rob likes to research historical and architectural history in relation to the cities he visits, as well as enjoying their present day attributes such as outdoor areas, markets, cafes and restaurants!
-Cities usually have some distinctive characteristics which can range from the musical and artistic to architectural icons and Rob endeavours to identify and explore them.
+Cities have distinctive characteristics which range from the musical and artistic to architectural icons and Rob endeavours to identify and explore them.

 |Date & Rating||Customer Review||HF Holidays says|